thekiiingbob/ie_testing/IE_VMs.md

          curl -O "https://az412801.vo.msecnd.net/vhd/IEKitV1_Final/VirtualBox/OSX/
          IE7_Vista/IE7.Vista.For.MacVirtualBox.part{1.sfx,2.rar,3.rar,4.rar,5.rar}"

+    This command will download IE7 on Vista, as an example.
+These commands can also be found on the image download page (http://www.modern.ie/en-us/virtualization-tools#downloads).
+Just click on the respective "Grab them all with cURL" link to copy/paste the command.

 ## SUPER EASY INSTALL ON MAC/LINUX
 Just install VirtualBox and run the following command in the terminal: